Direct Line magazine

 • Vary your walking patterns.
 Walking your dog in the same place at the same time every day creates a pattern for thieves to track and plan around.
 Variety is the key here.

 • Microchip your dog.
-Laws introduced in April of 2016 state that all dogs over the age of 8 weeks have to be microchipped.
+It's law that all dogs over the age of eight weeks have to be microchipped.
 Although this won’t prevent your dog from being stolen, it will help identify your dog if it's found.

 • Get social media savvy.
 From your dog’s name and breed to details of preferred parks, think before you share.
 You may also wish to check your privacy settings, as many platforms allow you to control who can see your posts.